StevenLaabs/PeakOS/README.md

 │   │
 │   └───drivers - Driver code for handling certain hardware functionalities │   │
-│   └───include - header files for the kernel code
+│   └───hal - hardware abstraction layer for interfacing with hardware components │   │
-│
+│   └───include - global header files for the kernel code │   │
-└───libc - Implementation of some useful c library functions │
+│   └───libk - Implementation of some useful c library functions for kernel use │
 └───images - screenshots of different parts of the OS
 ```